Chuthulu/VBA/README.md

-# VBA
+# Programming
 Initial repository.
-I designed for working with Visual Studio Professional 13.
+Originally designed for VBA back in the day.
+Since then, moved on from VBA and R to C++ and SQL.